-This rhubarb cake Sharlotka is the everyday cake you’ve been looking for!
+Lighter than a cloud this sweet sponge is filled with tangy rhubarb creating a pleasing balance of tart and sweet.
+Sharlotka Cake is the everyday cake you’ve been looking for!
+Only 6 ingredients.
 Perfect for teatime!

 If I am completely honest I didn’t see a huge difference between the two versions of this rhubarb cake in regards to the sponge itself but I did prefer the second one with more rhubarb.